 Since you’ve made it to Grafton, it would be rude not to take a peek out west at the stunning river country of the Upper Clarence.
-Within minutes of driving west of Grafton the road rises up off the floodplain and into the bush.
+Within minutes of driving west of Grafton, the road rises up off the floodplain and into the bush.
 Little rivers snake and weave through this rugged, rolling country, joining bigger rivers and towering ranges.
-It’s here the Clarence is reborn and replenished every day.
-Within an hour’s drive of Grafton you can be picnicking on the banks of the Mann River at Cangai or enjoying a counter lunch with the locals at the traditional country pub in Copmanhurst.
-The lemon, lime and bitters is the best we’ve ever tasted!
-If you have the time, why not take the scenic River Revelation Drive, a five hour round trip from Grafton that soaks up the rugged beauty of the Upper Clarence.
+It’s here that Clarence is reborn and replenished every day.
+Within an hour’s drive of Grafton, you can be picnicking on the banks of the Mann River at Cangai or enjoying a counter lunch with the locals at the traditional country pub in Copmanhurst.
+The lemon, lime and bitters are the best we’ve ever tasted!
+If you have the time, why not take the scenic River Revelation Drive, a five-hour round trip from Grafton that soaks up the rugged beauty of the Upper Clarence.

 Seafood and shopping in Yamba

 Forty-five minutes north-east of Grafton is the bustling seaside town of Yamba.
-Voted the best town in Australia, Yamba is a beach lovers paradise – even in winter – with six beautiful beaches to enjoy.
+Voted the best town in Australia, Yamba is a beach lovers’ paradise – even in winter – with six beautiful beaches to enjoy.
 If you surf, don’t forget to pack your board.
-There are top quality waves around every headland.
+There are top-quality waves around every headland.
 If you fancy a walk, take a wander out along the break wall at the mouth of the Clarence River.
-In the evenings you can wave to the fishermen as they stare their trawlers seaward, chasing prawns.
+In the evenings you can wave to the fishermen as they stare at their trawlers seaward, chasing prawns.
 This is also where the local jewfish hunters gather.